 Free parking lot (fills up quickly)

-Devil’s Bridge is a very long and extremely popular hike, but for the purpose of a photo session, the trailhead offers some stunning views with very little walking required!
+For the purpose of a photo session, the trailhead for Devil’s Bridge offers some stunning views with very little walking required!

-We will need to allow some extra time incase we need to park along the road and walk into the trailhead, which could add 15 minutes of walking time.
+Devil’s Bridge itself is an extremely popular hike, so we will need to allow some extra time incase we need to park along the road and walk into the trailhead.

 Parking fee $11 per car